5 Excellent Reasons to start tackling your debt TODAY!

 “How did you go bankrupt?”
 “Two ways, gradually and then suddenly” – Ernest Hemingway, ‘The Sun Also Rises’.

-In this famous quote, the influential 20th century author, in one of his most revered novels, says that going broke happens slowly at first and then all at once.
+In this famous quote, the influential 20th-century author, in one of his most revered novels, says that going broke happens slowly at first and then all at once.
 Individuals who are struggling with debt will probably understand that feeling.

-Debt plays an important role in our economy and is necessary for many purchases and endeavours.
+Debt plays an important role in our economy and is necessary for many purchases and endeavors.
 However, carrying debt for extended periods can restrict your financial freedom, force you to live well below your means, and damage your ability to retire at the age you wish.

 Paying off debt isn’t easy, but it is important.
 Here are five excellent reasons why you should start to pay off your debt today:

 The Society of Occupational Medicine ranked 100 life events by the amount of stress they cause.
 Number five on the list was “Getting in debt beyond means of repayment.”
 It was considered more stress-inducing than learning of a partner’s infidelity.
 Experts say that simply relieving the stress of debt can lead to a significant improvement in one’s health.

 2. To improve your relationships with those close to you